aanunez/Sudoku/README.md

 Issues
 -------
-* When checking if a puzzle is solvable ...Currently the check is wring 16 issue
 * Loading an unsolvable puzzle does not produce an error.
 * Loading a file that throws FileNotFoundException does not produce an error.